raziele/Nigun/README.md

 All details should be updated here in the near future

 ## CURRENT STATUS
-PCB design.
-Planning on ordering first prototype until the end of January 2017
+2017-05: Finished PCB design.
+Working on some finishing but I should order first batch during June

 ## CREDITS
 * All those who were patient enough to teach, review, and answer my endless questions